A One-of-a-kind Journey

 Post-education, Angelo returned to his homeland, working from a small studio in Botswana to create, produce, and distribute his own prêt-a-porter line in boutiques throughout Johannesburg.
 Angelo’s involvement with Miss Botswana produced Miss Universe 1999 which led to designing the dresses for the entire opening of Miss Universe 2000.
 This event presented Angelo with the chance to move to the U.S. with the hope of taking things even further in the fashion capital of New York.

 Angelo opened his atelier in Manhattan’s eclectic East Village in 2000 with little other than his now-legendary store front window displays as marketing.
 Angelo’s talent and personality have attracted a loyal U.S. and international clientele.
-He has been featured in various publications which recently include L’Uomo Vogue May/June 2012, Brides April 2010 (cover) and 2010 Italian Vogue Sposa.
-He has garnered increased notoriety after dressing Patti LaBelle for the 2002 Grammy Awards and Maria Bello for the premier of Secret Window, in addition to collaborating with Lladro, the United Nations and the Princess Grace Foundation for charity events.
+He has been featured in various publications which recently include L’Uomo Vogue, Brides (cover) and Italian Vogue Sposa.
+He garnered increased notoriety after dressing Patti LaBelle for the 2002 Grammy Awards and Maria Bello for the premier of Secret Window, in addition to collaborating with Lladro, the United Nations and the Princess Grace Foundation for charity events.

 His clothes are passionate: designs alive with texture, shape and form, embracing their New York, African and Mediterranean influences.